wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.III.7

 <p class=fip id=p7>
-7.&emsp;If you attack error in another, you will hurt yourself.
+7. If you attack error in another, you will hurt yourself.
 <sup>2</sup>You cannot know your brother when you attack him.
 <sup>3</sup>Attack is always made upon a stranger.
 <sup>4</sup>You are making him a stranger by misperceiving him, and so you cannot know him.